 How to spot an evil twin attack

-It is hard to spot an evil twin attack in the process.
-A hacker who did due diligence with their work will have copied the SSID, encryption and maybe even the MAC address of the public Wi-Fi network.
+It is hard to spot it in the process.
+A hacker who did due diligence with their work will have copied the SSID, encryption, and maybe even the MAC address of the public Wi-Fi network.
 The tools they need to do it aren’t that conspicuous either – they only need a laptop and something as easy to hide as the previously mentioned Wi-Fi Pineapple.

 How to protect yourself from an evil twin attack

-Luckily, there are cybersecurity tips and tricks you can use to protect yourself from connecting to a fake wireless access point or handing over your data if you do:
+Luckily, there are cybersecurity tips and tricks you can use to protect yourself from connecting to a fake wireless access point or handing over your data.
+These include:

-- Disable auto-connect: Despite having smart in the name, your smartphone is anything but, so it will connect to the evil twin public Wi-Fi networks, especially if their signal is stronger.
+- Disable auto-connect: Despite having smart in the name, your phone is anything but, so it will connect to the evil twin public Wi-Fi networks, especially if their signal is stronger.

-- Do use a VPN: A virtual private network encrypts your data before it leaves your device.
-That way, anyone monitoring your data via their man-in-the-middle-attack won’t see anything but useless VPN encrypted data.
+- Use a VPN to protect yourself on public Wi-Fi: A virtual private network encrypts your data before it leaves your device.
+That way, anyone monitoring your data via their man-in-the-middle attack won’t see anything but useless VPN encrypted data.
 Naturally, this prevents them from directing you to capture pages and such.